eleco/twitter-link-collector/README.md

 **twitter-link-collector**

-A tool to extract url links from the user's twitter timeline, and email them to a predefined mail box (in batch of 30).
+A tool to extract url links from the user's twitter timeline, and email them to a predefined mail box

 **Todo**